15 Best Indian Snacks To Munch On This Deepavali 2024

 (Credit: Haresh Enterprises)

-Pani Puri is a classic Indian savoury snack to try this Deepavali – it offers a burst-in-your-mouth flavour like no other!
+Who doesn’t love a good pani puri with its crispy shell and perfectly-spiced filling?
+Pani Puri is a classic Deepavali snack in Singapore – it offers a burst-in-your-mouth flavour like no other!
 This popular Deepavali snack has a mix of salty, sweet, and tangy flavours and definitely packs a punch.
 The ‘puri’ in pani puri refers to the round, hollow fried crepe balls which can be filled with chickpeas, potato, and sweet and spicy sauces.
 You can mix it up by adding boiled potatoes.
 The trick is to eat it in one bite without any of the sauce (pani) spilling out.
 If this is not one of the best savoury Indian snacks in Singapore, we don’t know what is.
 Get this Pani Puri Bundle (available on Haresh Enterprises) – it even comes with a pani puri concentrate to dip the crepe balls in!

 When it comes to the best savoury Indian snacks in Singapore, nothing is more ubiquitous with Deepavali than murukku!
-You may be used to the twisted murukku but loose murukku bits are just as yummy.
-What’s more, it’s one of the more healthy Indian snacks as we spy some green chickpeas and sesame seeds in this Murukku (available on Shopee Supermarket) for added crunchiness.
+You may be used to the twisted murukku but loose murukku bits make just as delicious Deepavali snacks as the traditional twisted ones.
+What’s more, it’s one of the more healthy Indian snacks as we spy some green peas in the mix, as well as sesame seeds in this Murukku (available on EANDLSHOP) for added crunchiness.
 You’ll be reaching for another pack in no time!

 (Credit: Enjoy DoDo Official Store)